How Do You Learn to Manage People?

 TAKE US WITH YOU!
 Listen to this article on the go:

 There’s a path in career advancement that isn’t always easy to navigate.
-It’s the spot between individual contributor and seasoned manager.
+It’s the spot between individual contributor and seasoned manager, when you need to learn to be influencing at work when you may not have authority.
 And for some, the path never appears and for others, it’s as if the path was clear all along.

 There’s some mystique to who finds the path and runs up it quickly and who turns a different way and misses the path altogether.
 Maybe some were given specific landmarks and guidance so they wouldn’t miss it.
 Maybe some knew where to turn and chose not to.